 There will be a day’s walk into Yengo National park from our bush zendo, Kodoji on Saturday, led by Will Moon.
 This is a wonderful way to learn about the land surrounding our property and connect with sangha members.

 Feel free to drive up to Gorricks for the Friday night so you can have a relaxing time with friends before the walk.
 We will start the walk on Saturday at 9am, meeting at Jacks Track.
 We will do a car shuffle in order to get to the start of Jacks Track, leaving a car at Gorricks to transport drivers back to pick up their cars.
-If people intend to drive up on the Saturday morning it’s probably best to meet us at the start of Jacks Track at 9.00.
-So make sure you let Will know your plans.
+Please make sure you let Will know your plans.

 There may be a short and easy walk led by Will on the Sunday to cater for the less agile, or you can just chill at Kodoji before we return home.

 We will start our walk by climbing up to Jacks Track from where we park on Wollombi Road, follow it to the Womera Track then descend into Gorricks.
 This walk will take all day.
 Along the way the more adventurous walkers could come on a side trip into one of the gullies to see if we can find some rock art.
 While others might wish to hang about in a nice spot and do something artistic, meditate or whatever.
 We will then rejoin and continue on to descend into Gorricks.